 Please see document below for the full Report of the Trustees and Financial Statements for the Year Ended 31 August 2020 for Meadowhead School Academy Trust.

 Meadowhead Academy Trust 16-19 Tuition Fund 2021 - 2022

 The fund provides additional funding for schools to help with the disruption to learning caused by coronavirus (COVID-19).

 It’s for small group tuition in English, maths and other courses where learning was affected, for example, vocational courses where assessment has been deferred because of lockdown.
 Please read the full Funding Allocation Statement in the document below.

 Coronavirus (Covid-19) catch-up premium

-The government COVID-19 catch-up premium has been established to mitigate the effects of the unique disruption caused by coronavirus.
+The government COVID-19 catch-up premium was established to mitigate the effects of the unique disruption caused by coronavirus.

-The grant will only be available for the 2020-2021 academic year.
+The grant was only available for the 2020-2021 academic year.
 You can read a copy of our plan below - the funding is for specific activities to support pupils to catch up for lost teaching time over the previous months.